racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Installation/Home.md

       Cleanup done
               DONE

-PyLabs is now installed on your system.
-In the next section you will see how to install the PyLabs 5 sample application.
+Pylabs is now installed on your system.
+In the next section you will see how to install the Pylabs 5 sample application.